faithcoslett/tag-team/status/status1.md

 2. Tasks Completed What was done during the last 3 weeks (by whom)

 3. Successes
+  A. What are your accomplishments?
+  B. What solutions were successful?
+  C. Were there other things that you tried that did not work and why
 4. Roadblocks/Challenges

 5. Changes/Deviation from Plan (if applicable - if not, say so!)